Liba5432/Data-Warehouse-Project/README.md

 # 📊 Data Warehouse Project (SQL)

 In this project, I built a data warehouse using SQL Server.
-I collected data from various sources (ETL), structured it clearly (data modeling), and created dashboards for insights, following best practices to ensure the system is efficient, reliable, and easy to use.
+I collected data from various sources (ETL), structured it clearly (data modeling), following best practices to ensure the system is efficient, reliable, and easy to use.

 [Notion Project Steps](https://www.notion.so/Data-Warehouse-Project-22c7873853dd801286dcdc81ce2daecd?source=copy_link)